zeropoolnetwork/docs/docs/new-docs/03-transaction.md

   $\sigma$, and after that you can start using your new account in future transactions.

-- Zero note hash means "do not use this note".
+- Zero note means "do not use this note".
 Since the number of `INPUT` and `OUTPUT` notes transaction works on is fixed (to avoid privacy leakage), we need a way to encode dummy notes that are not to be used if the user wants to use less of them.
 Notes that have all fields set to zero do just that.